 The Board, through the IFAL Group Risk Committee, is responsible for and provides oversight of the Company's Risk Management Framework and ORSA process.
-The Company has a Risk Management Framework in place which provides a consistent approach to identification, assessment, mitigation and reporting of risks throughout the Company.
+The Board has adopted and embedded the IntegraFin Group's Risk Management Framework which provides a consistent approach to identification, assessment, mitigation and reporting of risks throughout the Company.
 The ORSA is a key part of the framework and by applying the ORSA process the Company actively manages its current and future risks.